nssafir/M.S.-Thesis/nathan_safir/main.rst

 to learn from both supervised and unsupervised data.

 The MetricVAE implementation we create jointly optimizes the VAE task and DML task on the VAE latent space.
+The unsupervised loss is set to the VAE loss.
-Across epochs, the MetricVAE model alternates between training only the unsupervised task :math:`L_{U}` and the semi-supervised task :math:`\alpha * L_{U} + (1 - \alpha) * L_{S}`, like each of the other modified DML models.
-The actual implementation belies the pseudocode algorithm slightly as it uses the VAE with VampPrior model instead of the vanilla VAE.
+The implementation uses the VAE with VampPrior model instead of the vanilla VAE.

 .. figure:: figs/alg_claim3.PNG
    :scale: 45%